-I guess all of us would love to get paid well for doing the things that we really enjoy, so is you love diving, why not find a good diving job and discover to what exotic places your hobby and all available opportunities will be taking you?
+I guess all of us would love to get paid well for doing the things that we really enjoy, so if you love diving, why not find a good diving job and discover to what exotic places your hobby and all available opportunities will be taking you?
 So let’s take a closer look at Scuba Diving – Is it something for you?
 What does it take?

-The first idea that will most likely come to to your mind is becoming a real diving instructor.
-Well, there are plenty of opportunities in the most exotic locations, so come on, get ahead, and become one of the many certified dive instructor.
+The first idea that will most likely come to your mind is becoming a real diving instructor.
+Well, there are plenty of opportunities in the most exotic locations, so come on, get ahead, and become one of the many certified dive instructors.

 You’ll see that later in your life, you will be able to use your dive certification as a great stepping stone towards a perfect career.